youngzm339/youngzm339/README.md

 ### Hi there, I'm [Brian Yang](https://github.com/YoungZM339)（YoungZM）. 👋

-🔭 I’m currently working on Computer Network & Python for Django.
+🔭 I’m currently working on Python Machine learning.

 📫 How to reach me : Why not write an email to me?